mymmrac/telego-docs/content/docs/setup/configuration.md

 images: []
 menu:
 docs:
-parent: "introduction"
+parent: "setup"
-weight: 104
+weight: 151
 toc: true
 ---

-## What can be configured?
+## Configuration and default values

 Telego does not provide a large set of things that can be configured, but still you can set some low-level things starting from the bot API server and ending with your own API caller.

+By design, default values that are used when no options are provided, considered to be a good starting point, but if you want to get most out of Telego it is strongly recommended to check what can be configured and decide for your current project what is the best.

-There are two ways to configure your setup:
+There are two main ways to configure your setup:

 - Bot options
 - [Long pulling](/content/docs/helpers/updates-long-pulling.md) / [Webhook](/content/docs/helpers/updates-webhook.md)
   helper options

+{{< alert icon="⚠️" text="Order of options is important." />}}

+Some options override the same values as others, so it is important to use only one option from "group" of options (e.g. all options related to logger will override each other).

 ### Bot options

 These are options that can be passed as optional arguments to `telego.NewBot`  after bot token.

+Most useful of them are: `WithHealthCheck`, `WithLogger`, `WithAPIServer`, `WithEmptyValues`.

+Full list of Bot options:

 - `WithAPIServer`
     - Change bot API server URL (reason why to do